Art Journal cover tutorial

 The resin went over my stamped title without issue.
-I used an archival ink stamp and colored it with distress marker.
-The numbers were stamped on copy paper and they ended up a bit translucent.
+I used an archival ink stamp and colored it with a distress marker.
+Because I stamped the numbers on copy paper, they ended up a bit translucent.
 The title was on card stock.
 Since it’s solid, it stands out more.

 The heavier card stock images did not lie flat in the resin without two pours.
 I realized that if I wanted them to stay flat, I had to glue them down.